GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Gyrokinetic model equations

 \section{Gyrokinetic model equations}

-In \GX we solve the $\delta f$ gyrokinetic system.
+In \GX we solve the $\delta\!f$ gyrokinetic system.
 The literature of gyrokinetic theory is vast; our notation and philosophy follow four particular references: \cite{Antonsen1980}, \cite{Frieman1982}, \cite{Barnes2010}, and \cite{Abel2013}.
 The velocity space in gyrokinetic theory is two-dimensional because the particles gyrate very rapidly around their guiding center position, averaging over any field variations that are encountered in one gyration period so that we can ignore the instantaneous position of the particle around its gyro-orbit.
-We choose to write the gyrokinetic equation in $(v_\parallel,\mu)$ coordinates, where $v_\parallel$ is the speed in the direction of the magnetic field and $\mu \equiv v_\perp^2/2B$ is the magnetic moment, with $v_\perp$ is the speed perpendicular to the magnetic field.
+We choose to write the gyrokinetic equation in $(v_\parallel,\mu)$ coordinates, where $v_\parallel$ is the speed in the direction of the magnetic field and $\mu \equiv v_\perp^2/2B$ is the magnetic moment, where $v_\perp$ is the speed perpendicular to the magnetic field { and $B$ is the local magnetic field strength}.
 Using $\mu$ as a coordinate takes advantage of the fact that $\mu$ is a gyrokinetic adiabatic invariant.
 These coordinates are not optimal for resolving the boundary layers in velocity that occur in linear gyrokinetic theory where particle orbits are ``trapped'' in magnetic wells on one side of the boundary layer and ``passing'' (untrapped) on the other.
-To resolve the sharp boundary layers it is better to use energy and pitch angle as one's velocity space coordinates (as is done in the GS2 code, for example, which optimizes its velocity space grid to enhance resolution near the trapped-passing boundary), but this leads to considerably more complicated code blocks, particularly for stellarator applications.
-However, in a sufficiently turbulent plasma, these boundary layers will be broadened.
-Thus we have selected the coordinates that lead to simpler, more efficient code because we are particularly interested in calculating nonlinear turbulence properties (as opposed to linear stability conditions).
+To resolve the sharp boundary layers it is better to use energy and pitch angle as one's velocity space coordinates (as is done in the GS2 code, for example, which optimizes its velocity space grid to enhance resolution near the trapped-passing boundary), but this leads to a considerably more complicated code { implementation}, particularly for stellarator applications{, because of the need to carefully handle turning points in each magnetic well}.
+However, in a sufficiently turbulent plasma, these boundary layers will be broadened{, reducing the need for coordinates optimized for a sharp boundary}.
+Thus, we have selected the coordinates that lead to simpler, more efficient code because we are particularly interested in calculating nonlinear turbulence properties (as opposed to linear stability conditions).
 These coordinates are also used in GENE and stella.

 Following Eq.~(144) of \cite{Abel2013}, but expressing the equations in $(v_\parallel,\mu)$ velocity coordinates, neglecting strong equilibrium flows, and normalizing all quantities to non-dimensional form (see \cref{app:norm}), we have